-Under further assumptions, the Connes-Chern character is represented by the CM cocycle~\cite{CM:LIFNCG}.
+Under further assumptions, the Connes-Chern character is represented by the CM cocycle~\cite{CM:CMP93, CM:GAFA95}.
 The components of the CM cocycle are given by formulas that are local in the sense they involve a version for spectral triples of the noncommutative residue trace of Guillemin~\cite{Gu:NPWF} and Wodzicki~\cite{Wo:LISA}.
 Together with~(\ref{eq:Intro.CC-character-index}) this provides us with the local index formula in noncommutative geometry.
-In the case of a Dirac spectral triple this enables us to recover the Atiyah-Singer index formula~(see~\cite{CM:LIFNCG, Po:CMP1}).
+In the case of a Dirac spectral triple this enables us to recover the local index formula of Atiyah-Singer~\cite{AS:IEO1, AS:IEO3} (see \cite{CM:GAFA95, Po:CMP1}).